 The Biological Engineering program focuses on fundamentals in bio-materials science, bio-systems analysis, bio-mechanics, instrumentation and digital control.
 It also explores the production of renewable fuels such as ethanol and biodiesel or sustainable bioplastics made from plant materials, the extraction and stabilization of nutraceuticals to provide health benefits and the manufacturing of safe food products.

 Biological Engineering Careers

 The career trajectory of people with a Biological Engineering degree appears to be focused around a few careers.
-The most common career that users with Biological Engineering degrees have experience in is Biomedical Engineer, followed by Biochemical Engineer, Chemical Engineer, Biologist, Scientist, Engineer, Molecular Biologist, Geneticist, Stonemason, and Food Science Technologist.
+The most common career that users with Biological Engineering degrees have experience in is Biochemical Engineer, followed by Biomedical Engineer, Chemical Engineer, Biologist, Scientist, Engineer, Molecular Biologist, Geneticist, Stonemason, and Food Science Technologist.

 |Career||% of graduates||% of population||Multiple|

 Biological Engineering graduates earn on average $57k, putting them in the 85th percentile of earners with a degree.